xinjiav3/NileBrownGame/_posts/2023-08-17-markdown-html_fragments.md

 plugins:
 - jekyll-remote-theme
 ```
 - Extensive customization of CSS may require advanced knowledge and can be time-consuming for beginners.
 I have observed many Students spending to much of their time writing custom CSS.
 It is better, for now, to <mark>learn to extend or change a GitHub theme</mark> and work with fragments of Markdown or HTML.

 ## Hacks
-At the end of this week you should select your theme and start customizing your page.
+At the end of this week, you should select your theme and start customizing your page.
 - Students should select a theme from the available options in the _config.yml file and start customizing their page accordingly.
 - Try to alter index.md with images and links according to some of your personal interests.
 For instance, make an outline of your classes, school activities, and homework requirements.
 Add your freeform picture.
-- Google `Markdown Cheatsheet` or `W3Schools HTML Tutorial` for guideance.
-Try to do something on your index.md not discussed in this blog.
+- Google `Markdown Cheatsheet` or `W3Schools HTML `Tutorial` for guidance.
+Try to do something on your index.md that is not discussed in this blog.